Many-body critical Casimir interactions in colloidal suspensions: Abstract

 \section{Abstract}

 We study the fluctuation-induced Casimir interactions in colloidal suspensions, especially between colloids immersed in a binary liquid close to its critical demixing point.
 To simulate these systems, we present a highly efficient cluster Monte Carlo algorithm based on geometric symmetries of the Hamiltonian.
 Utilizing the principle of universality, the medium is represented by an Ising system while the colloids are areas of spins with fixed orientation.
-Our results for the Casimir interaction potential between two particles at the critical point perfectly agree with the exact predictions.
-However, we find that in finite systems the behavior strongly depends on whether the medium order parameter is conserved and zero, or is allowed to fluctuate.
-Finally we present first results for the three-body Casimir interaction potential.
+Our results for the Casimir interaction potential between two particles at the critical point in two dimensions perfectly agree with the exact predictions.
+However, we find that in finite systems the behavior strongly depends on whether the $Z_{2}$ symmetry of the system is broken by the particles.
+Eventually we present Monte Carlo results for the three-body Casimir interaction potential and take a close look onto the case of one particle in the vicinity of two adjacent particles, which can be calculated from the two-particle interaction by a conformal mapping.
+These results emphasize the failure of the common decomposition approach for many-particle critical Casimir interactions.